HomeTravel GuideUzbekistan SightsSamarkand SightsZarafshan Reserve in Samarkand

 Zarafshan Reserve in Samarkand

-Zarafshan Reserve is a national park in Uzbekistan, located on the right bank of the Zarafshan River from the Pervomaisky dam on the border with Tajikistan to the height of Chupon Ota, 8 km from Samarkand.
-The territory of the park consists of two cluster sections.
+Zarafshan Reserve is a significant nature reserve in Uzbekistan, located on the right bank of the Zarafshan River, stretching from the Pervomaisky dam near the border with Tajikistan to the height of Chupon Ota, just 8 kilometers from Samarkand.
+This protected area plays an essential role in preserving the unique biodiversity and ecosystems of the Samarkand region, encompassing diverse landscapes and a rich variety of flora and fauna.

-In the period from 1948 to 1956, an unsuccessful attempt was made to reconstruct the tugai vegetation, consisting of Dzhungarian willow, narrow-leaved oleaster, sea buckthorn and turanga.
-Pennsylvania ash, white locust, honey locust and walnut were planted on an area of 400 hectares.
+Between 1948 and 1956, attempts were made to reconstruct tugai vegetation using species like Dzhungarian willow, narrow-leaved oleaster, sea buckthorn, and turanga.
+Additionally, Pennsylvania ash, white locust, honey locust, and walnut trees were planted over an area of 400 hectares.
+However, most of these artificial plantations gradually reverted to their wild state, leaving only 10 hectares of cultivated vegetation.

-The Red Book of Uzbekistan includes the molluscs Colletopterum cyreum sogdianum and Corbicula fluminalis, the fish Barbus capito conocephalus, Sabanejewia aurata aralensis and 26 bird species, including the endemic Zarafshan pheasant Phasianus colchicus zarafschanicus.
-In the 1970s and 2000s, human rights activists carried out reintroductions on the territory of the Bukhara reindeer herding reserve.
+The Red Book of Uzbekistan lists several species found within the reserve, including mollusks like Colletopterum cyreum sogdianum and Corbicula fluminalis, and fish species such as Barbus capito conocephalus and Sabanejewia aurata aralensis.
+Importantly, the endemic Zarafshan pheasant, Phasianus colchicus zarafschanicus, is a key conservation focus.
+Reintroductions have been carried out in collaboration with human rights activists on the territory of the Bukhara reindeer herding reserve during the 1970s and 2000s.

 Editable Title